- Academic Programs

 Benton County Health Services (NMS #201622)

 You will be charged only one fee from PhORCAS, even if you apply to multiple sites within our program.
-While you may apply to multiple sites within our program, please note that if invited for interview, you will visit all sites.
-Post interview you may choose to rank any or all of our sites regardless of your initial choice in PhORCAS.
+While you may apply to multiple sites within our program, please note that if invited for an interview, you will visit all sites.
+Post-interview you may choose to rank any or all of our sites regardless of your initial choice in PhORCAS.

 CURRENT AND PAST RESIDENTS

 For more information about the Community Pharmacy Residency Program, please contact:

 Jennifer Davis, Residency Program Director